-online notarization, this/8 Sheldon Rubin (name of person acknowledging). to me or has producedidentification and did/did not take an oath (circle correct response). (type of identification) as BEAR A LEWI 101
+The foregoing instrument was ac knowledged before me by means of [[x] physical presence or [] online notarization, this , 20 20 by Sheldon Rubin (name of person acknowledging).
+He/she is personally known to me or has produced (type of identification) as identification and did/did not take an oath (circle correct response).